Top

 With the rainy season upon us, drivers are being cautioned about the rising number of accidents attributed to faulty brakes on slippery roads.
 It's important to ensure that your vehicle's brakes are in good condition before hitting the road, especially during inclement weather.

-The Department for Transport's most recent road collision data indicates that faulty brakes contributed towards 39 per cent of the total collisions, the most of all the defects, in the "vehicle defects" category for cars.
-Last year, over 300 collisions in the UK were caused by defective brakes, a 12 per cent increase from 2021.
+The Department for Transport's most recent road collision data indicates that faulty brakes contributed towards 39% of the total collisions, the most of all the defects, in the "vehicle defects" category for cars.
+Last year, over 300 collisions in the UK were caused by defective brakes, a 12% increase from 2021.
 This rise is concerning, especially with wetter weather bringing in poorer road conditions.

 According to the Highway Code, drivers are obligated to ensure their cars comply with The Road Vehicles (Construction and Use) Regulations Act, which mandates that cars must maintain their brakes to the standard at which they are manufactured.
 Dan Jones, Operations Manager at DrivingExperience.com, urged motorists to get their brakes regularly checked by professionals and not to delay replacing them if advised.